dcdpr/did-btc1/chapters/CRUD-Operations.md

 - `beacons`: An array of ::Beacon:: services in the ::contemporary DID document::.
    Each Beacon is a structure with the following properties:
     - `id`: The id of the Beacon service in the DID document.
 A string.
     - `type`: The type of the Beacon service in the DID document.
-A string whose values MUST be either SingletonBeacon, , CIDAggregateBeacon or SMTAggregateBeacon.
+A string whose values MUST be either SingletonBeacon, CIDAggregateBeacon, or SMTAggregateBeacon.
     - `serviceEndpoint`: A BIP21 URI representing a Bitcoin address.
     - `address`: The Bitcoin address decoded from the `serviceEndpoint value.
 - `network`: A string identifying the Bitcoin network of the **did:btc1** identifier.